-What Is Bitcoin Cold Storage
+What Is Bitcoin Cold Storage?

 Table of Contents

-How Are Bitcoin Stored?
+How is Bitcoin Stored?

 Cold Storage Methods

-This solution is completely cold: there is no way for a hacker to digitally access a piece of paper.
+The simplest cold storage method is to write down or print out the private key which stores your bitcoin.
+This solution is completely cold: there is no way to digitally access a piece of paper.
 However, a paper wallet usually does not give the user the ability to easily generate new addresses with which they can receive bitcoin.
-Thus, while they maintain high security, they are unable to receive bitcoin.
+Thus, while they offer high security, paper wallets are unable to receive bitcoin.

-Thus, to safely generate a private key for a paper wallet, always disconnect the computer from the internet and bluetooth.
+To safely generate a private key for a paper wallet, always disconnect the computer from the internet and bluetooth.
 Any service that offers to generate a key should be capable of running offline.
 Additionally, avoid copy-pasting or typing the key on any device.

-Hardware wallets are more secure against damage than paper wallets, but like all electronic devices, they are still vulnerable to water and should not be exposed to high heat or magnets.
+Hardware wallets are more secure against physical damage than paper wallets, but like all electronic devices, they are still vulnerable to water and should not be exposed to high heat or magnets.

-Most hardware wallets also require a PIN to unlock, however, if an attacker gains physical access to a user’s hardware wallet, there is no way to ensure ultimate security.
-The PIN can be guessed or the seed can be extracted from the device.
+Most hardware wallets also require a PIN to unlock.
+However, if an attacker gains physical access to a user’s hardware wallet, there is no way to ensure ultimate security; the PIN can be guessed or the seed can be extracted from the device.
 Thus, it is important to ensure the physical security of a hardware wallet, as well as the backup seed phrase.